GAP’s Social Regeneration programme in Ballymun

 Global Action Plan began working with communities in Ballymun in 2001 as part of the Regeneration project – Europe’s largest urban regeneration project at the time.

-Through our environmental education programmes for schools and community groups, supported by Dublin City Council and others, GAP has continued to support the Ballymun community in many ways.
+Through our environmental education programmes for schools and community groups, supported by Dublin City Council and countless private donors, GAP has continued to support the Ballymun community in many ways ever since.

 Our ‘Climate Action’ workshops enable children to explore environmental themes and devise whole-school projects.
 ‘Green Little Fingers’ allows children to learn gardening skills and develop their own school gardens, and ‘Park Stewardship’ encourages students to understand and protect our green public spaces.
 We are committed to bringing children and young people out into nature and to supporting them to take action for the environment in their school communities and at home.